Aloo Gobi Paratha

 • 1 cup boiled, peeled, mashed potatoes

-• 1/2 cup blanched and finely chopped cauliflower
+• 1/2 cup, blanched and finely chopped cauliflower

 • 1/4 tsp cumin seeds

-• 1 medium sized onion
+• 1 medium sized onion, finely chopped

 • 1 tsp ginger and garlic paste

-• as needed salt
+• salt as needed

 • 1 tsp red chili powder